Graza83/sample/vitruvius.md

 # Components

-The following components where used to build this example service
+The following components where used to build this example service Test
 %%%Component
 name: Dao Component
 description: Used for Database interaction